D4mianWayne/PwnLand/BufferOverflows/ret2libc/32bit/ret2libc-aslr.md

 ### Leaking `GOT` Address

-Since there is no `puts`, we have to use `write` to leak a GOT address. since this binary has `write`, `write` it takes 3 arguments, we need a gadget in order to push those arguments to stack and eventually, they'll get passed to the `write` function.
+Since there is no `puts`, we have to use `write` to leak a GOT address. since this binary has `write`, `write` it takes 3 arguments, giving it into the ROP chain would segfault so we need a gadget in order to push those arguments to stack and eventually, they'll get passed to the `write` function.

 ```r
 -------------------------------------------------------------------------------------------------------